 For the next few weeks, we will be walking through eight archetypes for storytelling to discover insights about our motivations for writing and how they inform what and how we write.
 There is not just one type for each person.
 As we go through each one, keep an open mind and reflect on which aspects resonate with you.
 The archetypes are Self-Healer, Survivor, Gamechanger, Teacher, Observer, Scribe, Explorer, and Entertainer—and we will do writing exercises from each perspective.

-Self-healing is a term that is thrown around quite a bit and may mean different things to different people.
-In this storytelling context, a self-healer’s writing is motivated by a craving for inner connection and a deeper understanding of life and self.
+In this storytelling context, a Self-Healer’s writing is motivated by a craving for inner connection and a deeper understanding of life and self.
 It's not about satisfying any external expectations.
 It is all about investing in your well-being.

 According to science, writing is physiologically healing when it is used as a tool to confront challenging experiences and emotions and find meaning.